chris-krenz/505-project/README.md

 python src/preprocessor.py
 python src/labeler.py
 ```

+NOTE: If using the fetcher.py, you will need to set an env var for PUBMED_EMAIL.

 If you want to run the model on a specific sentence, you can use the classify_sentence.py script.